Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 Week 1–2 — Post-Op Foundation

-Initial assessment, incision monitoring, pain management, passive range of motion, gentle muscle stimulation and short structured lead walks.
+Initial assessment, pain management, passive range of motion, gentle muscle stimulation, and short structured lead walks.
 Focus on swelling reduction and early weight bearing.

 2